Edward Ball (businessman): Power

 Ball had no interest in running for office and little desire for material things; for most of his life, he didn't even own an automobile.
 Ball used various means to acquire enormous unofficial political power in Florida.
 He amassed a wide network of connections, and was the key figure in a group of 20 rural, conservative, north Florida politicians that controlled Florida from the 1930s to the 1960s called the Pork Chop Gang that spawned Florida's version of McCarthyism.
 Their public spokesman was Florida Senate President Charley Eugene Johns from Starke.
 The coalition supported racial segregation (which was practiced at the St. Joe Paper Mill) and was known for toasting "Confusion to the Enemy!" with Jack Daniel's whiskey.

 Ball rarely, if ever, took a public role in politics.
 With control over the vast du Pont business empire, he exerted political influence through his Florida banking empire, his ownership of numerous Florida newspapers, and by funneling unregulated and unreported cash to political operatives.
 Ball did not need to get his hands dirty or risk personal resources.
-Ball was a main (but not the only) financer of the defeat of Claude Pepper's effort to be reelected to the United States Senate in 1950.
+Ball was a main (but not the only) financer of the defeat of Claude Pepper in his bid for reelection to the United States Senate in 1950.
 Pepper's liberalism and Ball's conservatism feuded through much of the 1940s and 1950s, prompting a book to be written in 2000: Claude Pepper and Ed Ball: Politics, Purpose, and Power.

 According to a 1979 article in The New York Times, Edward Ball at various times was called a Robber Baron and a political power broker; a clever man with a dollar and a dangerous man to cross; a courtly Virginian with the ladies and a ruthless foe.
 He is known for "orneriness" but insists his reputation is undeserved; he claims he was just a trusted functionary who did his best for the institution he served.
 Critics say he hijacked the trust as a tool of his personal power, treating the assets like a miser hoarding every coin.
 He had the reputation of a "tart-tongued, hard-nosed conservative financier".